andreasBihlmaier/design/articles/200_migration_guide_from_ros1.md

 * add a `<test_depend>ament_cmake_gtest</test_depend>`
 *

+##### Linters

+In ROS 2.0 we are working to maintain clean code using linters.
+The styles for different languages are defined in our [Developer Guide](https://github.com/ros2/ros2/wiki/Developer-Guide).

-It is recommended to turn on the automatic linter unittests by adding these lines just below `if(AMENT_ENABLE_TESTING)`:
+If you are starting a project from scratch it is recommended to follow the style guide and turn on the automatic linter unittests by adding these lines just below `if(AMENT_ENABLE_TESTING)`:

     find_package(ament_lint_auto REQUIRED)